erik-ayari/hockey_rl/README.md

 It was created by Erik Ayari as part of the The_Bests_Around Team in the Competition for RL.

+The program can be started via:
+``python -m model.main -c configs/config_file.json``

+There exist config files to train the agent in some basic environments (i.e. LunarLander, Pendulum, Half-Cheetah), to train it in the hockey environment in shooting/defense modes, to do training against a basic opponent or to train using a self-play pool / pool of other agents from the team.

 ## HockeyEnv

 ![Screenshot](assets/hockeyenv1.png)